dylanatsmith/dylanatsmith/README.md

-I’m a designer here at GitHub, working on Actions and other CI/CD features.
+I’m a design engineer here at GitHub, working on the Copilot experience in GitHub.com.

+I used to design Actions and other CI/CD features.

 :octocat::fishsticks: